-- Acknowledge Acts of Kindness with an Award and or sponsor a co-branded interactive Kindness Card which tracked on Google Maps to record a journal of acts of kindness as they are passed on from one person to another to acknowledge someone’s kindness.
-This can support your CSR programs and be used as a fundraising tool for your chosen charity rather than a novelty cheque.
-If novelty cheques could change the world the world would be changed, it requires engagement through telling and sharing the stories that inspire.
+- Acknowledge Acts of Kindness with an award and/or launch a co-branded interactive Kindness Card which are tracked on Google Maps to record a journal of acts of kindness as they are passed on from one person to another to acknowledge someone’s kindness.
+This can support your CSR programs and be used as a fundraising tool for your chosen charity rather than a novelty check.
+If novelty checks could change the world, the world would be changed, it requires engagement through telling and sharing the stories that inspire.

 - Collaborate in Kindness through seeking three ideas from all staff on their thoughts on how to create a kinder company:

-- Aim for your organisation to become an “Agent for Positive Change” through having a purpose greater than its bottom line.
+- Aim for your organization to become an “Agent for Positive Change” through having a purpose greater than its bottom line.

-Insert your Kindness Clause (AKA Article 28 resloved in Seoul at the 9th General Assembly of the World Kindness Movement), into your organisation’s agreements, manuals and or Constitution.
+Insert your Kindness Clause (AKA Article 28 resloved in Seoul at the 9th General Assembly of the World Kindness Movement), into your organization’s agreements, manuals and or constitution.
+This includes stating, “You Will Not Protect Your Brand over and above the Well being of People.”
 If this seems too hard, then good, you are on the right track because seeking the “Kinder Option” is deciding to take the path of most resistance and that almost always requires courage to deliver ambitious outcomes derived by a thinking outside the box approach.